Back to Reference

 Best for

-GitHub is suitable for enterprises, teams, and startups in the DevOps or DevSecOps industries.
+GitHub is suitable for enterprises, teams, and startups in DevOps or DevSecOps.

 11. Donut

-Donut is not a delicious sugary treat, but a tool for forging bonds across departments and strengthening relationships through coffee meetings, job shadowing, mentorship programs, etc.
+Donut is a tool for forging bonds across departments through coffee chats, job shadowing, mentorship programs, and more.

 Source: Slack App Directory